sagemath/sagewiki_to_gh-2022-10-10/days23.5/projects.md

 == Relative number field arithmetic ==

-People: Mohamed, Andrew
+People: Mohamed, Andrew, William Stein

 Goal:
-  1. Explain how to compute inverses.
+  1. (done) Explain how to compute inverses.
   2. Open a trac ticket about this.
   3. Post a little experimental code that indicates how fast this could.